toddmoy/node-based-zap-examples/README.md

 # README

+I randomly exported some Zaps and peeked at what the json contained.

 ## Comparison

 Here are some keys that _seem_ similar between [some node-based exports](https://github.com/toddmoy/node-based-zap-examples/tree/master/set-1) and [ZDL 0.2](https://github.com/zapier/zdl/blob/master/version_0.2.md).
 At this time, don't assume similar sounding things are _definitely_ the same.